 The current market value of your home needs to be determined for mortgage purposes.
 It ensures your home is on the market at its true market value.

 Your valuation will also take in to consideration certain home improvements you may have made to your home.
 This may have increased its value.

 If you instruct a surveyor from our panel, the cost is standard across everyone we work with.
-An up-front fee of £260 including VAT is payable to secure your appointment with a surveyor.
+An up-front fee is payable to secure your appointment with a surveyor.

-An extension can be requested and carried out by your surveyor who will charge you £110 including VAT (in addition to the original fee of £260 including VAT).
+An extension can be requested and carried out by your surveyor who will apply a charge in addition to the original fee.

 This extension is valid for a further three months.
-If you have still not completed on your transaction by the end of this three month extension you will have to pay for a full valuation to be carried out again (£260 including VAT).
+If you have still not completed on your transaction by the end of this three month extension you'll have to pay for a full valuation to be carried out again.